port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/webhook.md

 ```

 :::info
-When using the `plain` algorithm, it will use the secret to match the exact signature header without trying to decrypt it.
+When using the `plain` algorithm, no hashing will be performed and the value of the secret saved in the Port webhook configuration will be compared to the value in the specified header without any modification.
 :::

 - The `signaturePrefix` key is used to specify a static prefix string that appears before the hashedSignature in the `signatureHeaderName` key: